Calabi-Yau quotients with terminal singularities: General facts

 \subsection{Quotients with terminal singularities}

 From now on, $X$ is a Calabi-Yau threefold.
-Here we are interested in groups which give a quotient with terminal singularities.
-We are interested in the cyclic groups of prime order.
-The following calculation follows the one in \cite{Sob} for a Fano threefold.
+Here we are interested in small cyclic groups of prime order which give a quotient with terminal singularities.
+The following calculation are inspired by the one done in \cite{Sob} for a Fano threefold.
 Assume that $g$ is an automorphism of a Calabi-Yau threefold with a finite number of fixed point and with prime order $p$.
-If $P\in \Fix(g)$, define $S_n(P)$ to be
+If $P\in \Fix(g)$, consider the sum

 where $\omega^{a_i(P)}$ are the eigenvalues of $d_Pg$ and $\omega$ is a $p-$th primitive root of unity.